tinacms/tina.io/content/docs/tina-cloud/faq.md

 ## How do I resolve errors caused by unindexed branches?

-If you receive an error like `The specified branch, 'my-branch-name', has not been indexed by Tina Cloud`, first verify that the correct branch has been specified in the config object passed to defineSchema in `.tina/config.ts`.
+If you receive an error like `The specified branch, 'my-branch-name', has not been indexed by Tina Cloud`, first verify that the correct branch has been specified in the config properties passed to defineConfig in `.tina/config.ts`.
 Note, that this value may be set as an environment variable in your CI build process.
 Second, verify that the branch exists in the GitHub repository.
 Lastly, you can force a reindexing of a particular branch by making a whitespace change to the `.tina/__generated__/_schema.json` file in that branch, commit the change, and push it to GitHub.
 This will initiate indexing for the branch and (after a few minutes) the error should be resolved.